Kids & Youth at the hive

 Prevent disappointment and reduce wait time by knowing the required ratios

-“It is obvious how much progress our kid made of the course of the first 6-7 classes.
+“It is obvious how much progress our kid made in the course of the first 6-7 classes.
 All that by having a ton of fun…”

 – Program Parent (Anon.)